rhllasag/FunctionalMultilayerPerceptronInFederatedLearning/README.md

 It is assumed the installation of the Parallel Computing Toolbox to execute the present code.

-## Predictive Maintenance using Multilayer Perceptron
+## Predictive Maintenance using Functional Multilayer Perceptron

 Predictive Maintenance (PM) is a novel maintenance strategy that uses Condition Monitoring (CM) to predict the Remaining Useful Life (RUL) of industrial machinery.
 Using RUL estimations, maintenance interventions are performed when needed.
 Particularly, the code available is related to the RUL prediction of turbofan engines using NASA C-MAPSS datasets (https://www.nasa.gov/intelligent-systems-division).